agsb/toki-pona-pi/Stats.md

 As any language made from words, the capacity of communication is relative to quantity of symbols (words as glphys) and could be estimated using Shanon Entropy Theory, and using a normalized value relative to full Entropy.

-As Toki Pone have 124 symbols, just need adjust math to use base 124.
+As Toki Pone have 124 symbols, just need scale math to use base 124.

 Using Benford Law as theorical reference limit { y = ln ( 1 + 1 / x ) / ln (124), 0 < x < 125 },
-calculating Shanon Entropy { y = - 1 * p * ln ( p ) / ln (124), p is normalized frequency (probability) } as measure of information carry each word,
+calculating Shanon Entropy { y = - 1 * p * ln ( p ) / ln (124), p is normalized frequency (probability) },
-and normalizing it for each word as a bit
+as measure of information carry each word, and normalizing it for each word as a bit.

  Table II.
 Information Capacity, in corpus;
  | order | word | Benford std | Shanon Entropy | Shanon bit | bit cumulative |